-Recipients of Stock Options
+Recipients of Stock Options Supplementary Explanation

-Supplementary Explanation

 [Director Remuneration]

-Disclosure of Individual Directors' To dividual community or control of

-Remuneration Individual compensation amounts are not disclosed.
+Disclosure of Individual Directors' Individual compensation amounts are not disclosed.
+Remuneration marviduai compensation amounts are not disclosed.

 TIS discloses the aggregate amount of compensation paid to all directors in the Yuka Shoken Hokokusho (annual securities report filed in Japanese by companies listed in Japan) and its business report, and discloses the aggregate amount of compensation paid to external directors within the total.